gbeckers/Birdwatcher/README.rst

 --------------------------------

 Birdwatcher depends on Python 3.6 or higher, and a number of libraries.
-As long as there is no official release:
+As long as there is no official release.
+It is best to use the github master branch.
+The older (alpha) versions on PyPi are outdated.

 Install dependencies::